New York, NY—January 31, 2012

 Just before Christmas 2008 Nancy Abbate and her husband were traveling to a family event in the Poconos when the car hit a patch of ice, crashed into a tree, severely injuring Nancy.
 Her husband did not survive.

-Rushed to a nearby hospital, Nancy was stabilized while her family contacted Dr. David Altchek, co-chief in the sports medicine and shoulder service at Hospital for Special Surgery.
+Rushed to a nearby hospital, Nancy was stabilized while her family contacted Dr. David Altchek, co-chief in the Sports Medicine Service at Hospital for Special Surgery.
 Before retiring, Nancy had worked with Dr. Altchek for 22 years, first as a head nurse in ambulatory surgery and then as a fundraiser for the Institute for Sports Medicine Research.
 Immediately, Dr. Altchek arranged to have Nancy airlifted back to New York City for care at Special Surgery.
 He contacted Dr. David Helfet, director of the hospital’s Orthopedic Trauma Service, who was leaving for a holiday trip to South Africa.

 When the flight landed in New Jersey’s Teterboro Airport, an ambulance was waiting to speed Nancy to Special Surgery in a record-breaking 11 minutes, thanks to Nancy’s nephew.
 As part of the security detail for the New York State governor, he was able to arrange to have both the George Washington Bridge and the FDR Drive closed to all traffic except for Nancy.